 10. They're Honest

 “By far, the most successful entrepreneurs are the ones who do not lie, cheat or steal.
-Sure, selling, charisma, financial wizardry and operational excellence are part of any successful entrepreneur's toolbox.
+Sure, selling (see 'Shopify vs WordPress', or 'Shopify vs Etsy' as far as E-commerece platforms go), charisma, financial wizardry and operational excellence are part of any successful entrepreneur's toolbox.
 However, it's the business owners who can do all of this without lying, cheating or stealing who truly make it today,” said Baron Christopher Hanson, lead consultant and owner of RedBaron USA.
 “Burning bridges, creating enemies, engaging in malfeasance or inciting human resource treachery is the ultimate road to failure.
 Everyone makes mistakes, experiences impasses, communication breakdowns and negotiation tensions in all types and sectors of business.
 However, it's the entrepreneurs who always take the high road, do as they say they will do, and ultimately refuse to lie, cheat, or steal who actually set themselves apart from the rest.”